An Arbitrary Scale Super-Resolution Approach for 3D MR Images via Implicit Neural Representation: Experiments

-\paragraph{2.
-The SISR Tasks on Lesion Brain Dataset} To further compare the generalization ability between the ArSSR model and baseline methods, all the well-trained models are used to perform the SISR tasks of three isotropic up-sampling scales $k=\lbrace2,\ 3,\ 4\rbrace$ on the Lesion Brain dataset.
-Similarly, we also report the qualitative and quantitative results.
-Note that here all models are trained on the HCP-1200 dataset \cite{HCP-1200} without any fine-tuning before testing on other dataset.
+To further compare the generalization ability of the ArSSR model with the four baseline methods, we employ all the well-trained comparison models to perform the SISR tasks of three isotropic up-sampling scales $k=\lbrace2,\ 3,\ 4\rbrace$ on the Lesion Brain dataset for assessing the ability to recover fine image detail that is not included in the training dataset.
+The qualitative and quantitative results are reported.